 - Eventual gratuities for the driver/guide

-Get on board this Normandy battlefield tour and come with us on a full day visit to the key beaches, sites and museums linked to D-Day
+Get on board this Normandy battlefield tour.
+Experience a full day visit to the key beaches linked to American D-Day sites.

-On the morning of June 6, 1944, thousands of soldiers from the Allied forces landed on the beaches of Normandy in an attempt to liberate French from the German occupation.
-This marked the beginning of a fierce and deadly battle against suprised but well-trained Nazi troops.
+On the morning of June 6, 1944, also known as the longest day, thousands of soldiers from the Allied forces landed on the beaches of Normandy in an attempt to liberate France and the continent from the German occupation.
+This marked the beginning of a fierce and deadly battle against surprised but well-trained Nazi troops.